Best Medicare Advantage Plans in Arizona (2026)

 HMO PROS AND CONS

 HMO Medicare Advantage plans require you to stay within a provider network and get referrals before seeing specialists.
-In exchange, you'll pay lower premiums and face more predictable out-of-pocket costs.
-These plans work well for Arizona residents who prefer coordinated care and rarely need out-of-network providers.
+The tradeoff is lower premiums and more predictable out-of-pocket costs than you'd pay with other plan types.

 Best Arizona HMO-POS Medicare Advantage Providers

-Arizona has 12 HMO-POS Medicare Advantage plans from two providers, and nine charge $0 monthly premiums.
-When a premium applies, it averages $10 a month.
-Out-of-pocket maximums range from $2,700 to $8,300, averaging $4,275 a year.
-All plans include Part D coverage and earn an average 4-star CMS rating.
+Arizona has 12 HMO-POS Medicare Advantage plans from two providers.
+Nine charge $0 monthly.
+When a premium applies, it averages $10 monthly.
+Out-of-pocket maximums average $4,275 per year, with a range of $2,700 to $8,300.
+All plans include Part D coverage.

-• Wellpoint offers three HMO-POS plans in Arizona, all with $0 monthly premiums and 3.5-star CMS ratings.
+• Wellpoint's three HMO-POS plans in Arizona all carry $0 monthly premiums and 3.5-star CMS ratings.

-• UnitedHealthcare has nine HMO-POS plans averaging $14 a month, a 4.29-star average CMS rating and $4,506 average out-of-pocket caps.
+• UnitedHealthcare has nine HMO-POS plans averaging $14 per month, a 4.29-star average CMS rating and $4,506 average out-of-pocket caps.

 healthInsurance icon